hugoferreira/gmail-sqlite-db/README.md

 3. It determines which emails are new since the last sync
 4. It downloads just the header information for new emails
 5. Headers are parsed and stored in the SQLite database
+6. (Optional) Full email content can be downloaded in a second pass
-6. Progress is saved in checkpoints for resumable operation
+7. Progress is saved in checkpoints for resumable operation

-## Troubleshooting

-- **Authentication Issues**: Ensure your `creds.json` file is valid and you've enabled the Gmail API
-- **Permission Errors**: You may need to allow "Less secure app access" in your Google account
-- **Database Locked**: If the database is locked, ensure no other process is using it
-- **Rate Limiting**: Gmail has rate limits - the tool automatically applies small delays

 ## License